+Change up the kool aid packet flavors.
 Also, feel free to change the kool aid flavor.
 We used cherry but tropical punch would also be good.
 Hawaiian Punch is another good flavor.

 You can really try any flavor you prefer or have in the pantry.
 The main difference will be the color of the pickles.